Yourco Logo

 • Assembly points for headcounts after evacuation

 For individuals with disabilities, protocols need additional customization.
 Encourage self-identification of special needs and establish a buddy system to ensure no one gets left behind.
 Your plan should include alternatives like shelter-in-place options, evacuation chairs, or two-person carry methods when appropriate.
+Employees designated to assist during emergencies must also be informed which employees have special needs, how to use the buddy system, and which hazardous areas to avoid during evacuation.

 Trainings and Drills